What Is The Average Trucking Insurance Cost Per Month?

-- Umbrella Insurance: Costing about $500-$700, umbrella insurance covers any gaps that may have occurred in your policy.
+- Umbrella Insurance: Costing about $500 to $700, umbrella insurance covers any gaps that may have occurred in your policy.

-- Uninsured/Underinsured Motorist: The least expensive yet very useful type of coverage, it covers damages caused to you when you are involved in an accident without your fault and the other person is not insured enough to cover your expenses.
+- Uninsured/Underinsured Motorist: The least expensive yet very useful type of coverage covers damages caused when you are involved in an accident without your fault and the other person is not insured enough to cover your expenses.

 - Hazmat Insurance: If you are hauling hazardous materials such as chemicals, fertilizers, or fuels, then you will need this type of insurance.

-- Livestock Cargo Insurance: As the name suggests, when hauling live animals, in the event of injury, death, or escape, this insurance will be useful to you.
+- Livestock Cargo Insurance: As the name suggests, when hauling live animals (horse hauling), in the event of injury, death, or escape, this insurance will be useful to you.

 How to Lower Truck Insurance Rates

 Finding cheap truck insurance isn’t impossible, but you need to know a thing or two to get it.
-As we mentioned before, trucking insurance companies offer quotes that depend on many different factors.
-However, there are a few ways you can lower the rates of your 18 wheeler insurance.
+As we mentioned, trucking insurance companies offer quotes that depend on many factors.
+However, there are a few ways you can lower the trucking insurance rates of your 18-wheeler insurance.